 - Annual and sick leave are earned and accrued according to hours worked

-- High school graduate or possess state-issued G.E.D.
+- High school graduate, or state-issued GED

 - Knowledge of traffic regulations